 Am I ready for the highs and inevitable lows that come with the adoption process?

 If you feel good about your answers to all of the above, then you may be ready to adopt!

 Requirements to Adopt a Child from the Iowa Foster Care System

 As a private domestic adoption agency, American Adoptions works only to complete private adoptions within the United States.
 However, if you think you may be interested in becoming involved with Iowa’s foster care system, we strongly encourage you to do so.
 The requirements to either foster parent or adopt from foster care are much the same as the above requirements, although Iowa’s foster care system does ask that parents be at least 21 years old.

 If you plan to adopt a child from foster care, you’ll be required to undergo an adoption home study, just as families who are going through a private adoption do.
 This will include a documentation stage, a home inspection, and interviews with each member of your household.

-To learn more about Iowa’s adoption requirements or to start the Iowa adoption process, please call 1-800-ADOPTION to speak with a social worker.
+To start the Iowa adoption process with our agency, please call 1-800-ADOPTION to speak with a social worker.